jknapka/Gridder/README.md

 the default constraints supplied to the Gridder constructor *and* any embedded constraints from the layout string.

-There are two more things to remember about constraints when using text-based layouts:

-1. Any `gridwidth` or `gridheight` constraints you supply will be ignored, since those constraints will be derived from the layout string.
+When using text-based layouts, keep in mind that any `gridwidth` or `gridheight` constraints you supply will be ignored, since those constraints will be derived from the layout string.
-2. If you do not explicitly supply `weightx` and `weighty` constraints in the `add()` method or as embedded constraints, those constraints will be set to 1/100 of the gridwidth and gridheight of the component, respectively.
-   The default `weightx` and `weighty` constraints supplied to the Gridder constructor are ignored.
-   This is because usually, we want components to scale according to their grid size when their container is resized.
-This way, you will get reasonable behavior from a text-based layout if you don't supply any weights at all.
-However, if you need to specify weights explicitly, you can do that for only the components that need them, provided you use explicit weights that are large relative to the gridsize/100 values assigned to other components by default.
-I advise using explicit weights with ranges >= 1.0.